No results found

 $$x=\frac{50.5}{9}$$

-To eliminate decimal places, multiply the numerator and the denominator of the number by 10 to the power of n, where n is the number of digits after the decimal point.
-In our case, there is only one digit after the decimal point – 5.
-Therefore, we need to multiply by 10:
+To eliminate the remaining decimal places, multiply both the numerator and the denominator by 10 to the power of n, where n represents the number of digits after the decimal point in the numerator.
+Here, there is one digit after the decimal point (5), so we multiply by 10:

 $$\frac{50.5}{9}×\frac{10}{10}=\frac{505}{90}$$

-Find the numerator's greatest common factor (GCF) and the denominator of the resulting fraction.
-Reduce the fraction by dividing the numerator and the denominator by the GCF.
-In our case, the GCF is 5 therefore:
+Find the greatest common factor (GCF) of the numerator and the denominator, then simplify the fraction by dividing both by the GCF.
+In our example, the GCF is 5, therefore:

 $$\frac{505\div5}{90\div5}=\frac{101}{18}$$